FaceTime Like A Pro (eBook)

 How These Principles Benefit You

-These principles translate into real-world advantages:
+These principles have real-world effects:

 Important clarification: This feature cuts down on tracking a lot, but it doesn’t stop all ad targeting—especially if you use other browsers or apps without the same protections.